-PlayerUnknown's Battlegrounds has staged many thrilling competitive events since the game first released and with the game's competitive scene still battling it out for massive prize pools, let's take a look at the top 20 highest earning professional players.
+PlayerUnknown's Battlegrounds has staged many thrilling events since the game first released and with the game's competitive scene still battling it out for high prize pools, let's take a look at the top 20 highest earning professional players.

 PUBG burst onto the scene in March 2017 with the vision to take its battle royale concept to the mainstream and it has certainly achieved that, but it's now going toe-to-toe with Fortnite Battle Royale, Apex Legends, Call of Duty and others in the ever-growing BR market.

 As more and more Twitch streamers and professional players started playing the game, the interest in the game mode surged and so to have the prize pools.
 During the first two years of competition, over $10 million worth of prize money has been awarded to successful gamers.

 The competitions stepped up a notch when FACEIT announced their official integration of PUBG in September 2018 and fans have been treated to some incredible moments since, with a stunning, game-winning 1v6 clutch play at the PUBG FACEIT Global Summit 2019 from Sun ‘Cpt’ Yu-Ze to clinch victory.